WEDDING ETIQUETTE FOR THE BRIDE AND GROOM: During the Wedding

 You and your fiancé have made the eventful journey of planning your dream wedding.
 All the tasks and responsibilities listed on your checklist have been ticked off, all throughout staying conscious of maintaining decorum or the etiquette expected of soon-to-be-weds.
 You’re almost at the finish line… almost.
 Now all you need to do is get through the most magical day of your lives.
 Here are a few tips for every marrying couple to make it through the ultimate day in grace and style.

-Walk down the aisle with poise, a gracefulness befitting the center of the entire event.
+Walk down the aisle with poise, a gracefulness befitting the centre of the entire event.
 The bride should hold the bouquet by the stems with the flowers tilted slightly forward.
 The groom, usually the head of the whole procession, could do nicely to smile at guests as he makes his way down the aisle, acknowledging their valued presence.

 As an additional, important reminder especially to the groom, you should make a mental note to avoid any form of “arm-pumping” at the end of the ceremony.
 You and your lovely bride had just gotten married; you are not cheering after a touchdown in your high school football game!
 Remember to walk back up the aisle together as the happy, elegant couple that you are.